 (a) The debt service coverage ratio compares a property's net operating income to its debt service payments, including principal and interest.
-Our weighted average debt service coverage ratio was 1.9 x at both periods ended March 31, 2024 and December 31, 2023.
+Our weighted average debt service coverage ratio was 1.9x 1.8x at both periods ended March 31, 2024 June 30, 2024 and December 31, 2023.
 The debt service coverage ratios are updated when additional relevant information becomes available.

 (b) The loan-to-value ratio compares the current unpaid principal balance of the loan to the estimated fair value of the underlying property collateralizing the loan.
-Our weighted average loan-to-value ratio was 60 percent at both periods ended March 31, 2024 and December 31, 2023.
+Our weighted average loan-to-value ratio was 60.64 percent and 62 percent at both periods ended March 31, 2024, June 30, 2024 and December 31, 2023, respectively.
 The loan-to-value ratios have been updated within the last three months to reflect the current carrying values of the loans.
 We update the valuations of collateral properties by obtaining independent appraisals, generally at least once per year.